-If wiring to the AC input and output terminals, the wiring must be sized per the local electrical safety code requirements to ensure the wire's ability to safely handle the inverter's maximum load current.
+If you opt to hardwire the AC output to the CMW3012H's terminal block (Figure 1-2, Item 9), the wiring must be sized per any local electrical safety code requirements to ensure the wire's ability to safely handle the inverter's maximum load current.
 The AC wiring must be protected from short circuits and overloads by an overcurrent protection device and have a means to disconnect the AC circuits.
-AC overcurrent protection is not included in the inverter and must be provided as part of the inverter installation.
-The AC overcurrent protection device must be a circuit breaker or a fuse/disconnect and be properly sized and branch circuit rated for the wire it is protecting and the appliances being powered.
+AC overcurrent protection is not included in the inverter and must be provided as part of the inverter's installation.
+The AC overcurrent protection device or a fuse/ disconnect, and be properly sized and branch circuit rated for the wire it is protecting and the appliances being powered.